varias-io/tu-delft-rizom/README.md

 # Rizom - Transactive Memory System scores for Slack
 This Slack app has been created to make it easier for teams to gauge their wellbeing using TMS (transactive memory system) scores.
-The app allows users to create TMS surveys for channels and groups of channels within their Slack workspace.
+The app allows users to create TMS surveys for channels within their Slack workspace.

 # Features